cisco-netmig/.github/profile/README.md

 ## The Vision Behind Netmig

-In many organizations like Cisco, engineers create automation scripts individually, but these often end up:
+Engineers in network migration and similar teams often create automation scripts individually, but these scripts frequently end up:

 - Isolated from wider teams
 - Difficult to share or reuse